MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-import-payroll-transactions.md

 ---
 title: Import Payroll Transactions
-description: To manage salary, you import and post financial transactions from your payroll provider to the general ledger, using a payroll extension such as Ceridian.
+description: 'To manage salary, you import and post financial transactions from your payroll provider to the general ledger, using a payroll extension such as Ceridian.'
 author: SorenGP
 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: Ceridian, Quickbooks, salary ms.search.form: 1660, 1661, 36601
+ms.search.keywords: 'Ceridian, Quickbooks, salary' ms.search.form: '1660, 1661, 36601'
 ms.date: 06/16/2021
 ms.author: edupont
-ms.openlocfilehash: 2f4d5d7ab215a46e89551642739470d68cec761b
-ms.sourcegitcommit: 8a12074b170a14d98ab7ffdad77d66aed64e5783
-ms.translationtype: HT
-ms.contentlocale: en-NZ
-ms.lasthandoff: 03/31/2022
-ms.locfileid: "8515079"
 ---
-# <a name="importing-payroll-transactions"></a>Importing Payroll Transactions
+# Importing Payroll Transactions

 To account for salary payments and related transactions, you must import and post financial transactions made by your payroll provider to the general ledger.
 To do this, you first import a file that you receive from the payroll provider into the **General Journal** page.
 Then you map the external accounts in the payroll file to the relevant G/L accounts.
 Lastly, you post the payroll transactions according to the account mapping.

 > [!NOTE]
 > To use this functionality, an extension for payroll import must be installed and enabled.
 The Ceridian Payroll and the Quickbooks Payroll File Import extensions are pre-installed in [!INCLUDE[prod_short](includes/prod_short.md)].
 For more information, see [Customizing [!INCLUDE[prod_short](includes/prod_short.md)] Using Extensions](ui-extensions.md).

-## <a name="to-import-a-payroll-file"></a>To import a payroll file
+## To import a payroll file

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **General Journals**, and then choose the related link.
 2. In the relevant general journal batch, choose the **Import Payroll Transactions** action.
 An assisted setup guide opens.